tiffanyfay/bootiful-kubernetes-operators-workshop/workshop/content/exercises/controller.md

 ```

-If we run our applications, we can see that things are broken.
+If we run our application, we can see that things are broken.
 ```terminal:execute
 command: |
   (cd controller && ./gradlew bootRun)